 When it comes to lodging, you won’t find any luxury or upscale places.
-There are a few campsites and you will mostly rustic or budget – mid range places to stay.
+There are a few campsites and rustic or budget – mid range places to stay.
 As most of the visitors to this area are there to enjoy the beach or surf, the hotels in Esterillos Oeste are basic but comfortable.

-We stayed at Hotel La Dolce Vita which is right on the beach with secure parking and very cozy suite like rooms.
+We stayed at Hotel La Dolce Vita which is right on the beach with secure parking and small apartments.
 The rooms had a small kitchen, living space and separate bedroom area.

-Airbnb is getting more popular in Costa Rica (get $40 here) and you can find some nice rooms and apartments in town.
+You can also find vacation rentals on sites like Airbnb.
 We booked a room through Airbnb at the Teak Boutique Hotels.
-It was ideal for surfers with a super cozy common area, hammocks, kitchen and nicely remodeled rooms.
+It was ideal for surfers with a super cozy common area, hammocks, kitchen and spacious rooms.

 Playa Esterillos Oeste Restaurants

-There aren’t a ton of dining options in Esterillos Oeste but the one place you have to visit is the Los Almendros restaurant for yummy Caribbean and local food.
+There aren’t a ton of dining options in Esterillos Oeste.
+The best place in town is Los Almendros for yummy Caribbean and local food.

 For sodas, there are several in town.
-Sod Margherita and Soda Ana are two excellent ones and cheap.
-For 2 typical breakfasts with coffee, we paid $11 at Playa Margherita which is right on the beach where the mermaid statue is.
+Soda Margherita and Soda Ana are two excellent ones and cheap.
+For 2 typical breakfasts with coffee, we paid $11 USD at Soda Margherita.

-Playa Esterillos Oeste’s serene atmosphere, laid back surfing vibe and rural town attracts visitors who aren’t interested in a touristic beach town so if that is what you’re looking for during your Costa Rica trip, then this is a great place for you to visit.
+Playa Esterillos Oeste’s serene atmosphere, laid back surfing vibe and rural town attracts visitors who aren’t interested in a touristic beach town.
+If that is what you’re looking for, then this is a great place for you to visit.

 Read about other beaches in Costa Rica here!